kubeshop/testkube/docs/docs/4-test-types/executor-jmeter.md

 kubectl testkube run test -f jmeter-test
 ```

-You can also create a Test based on Git repository:
+You can also create a Test based on a Git repository:

 ```bash
 # create test from this Git repository